 Anglers can easily review their footage to help justify their decisions, cut out guessing time, and be more effective while fishing.
 GoFish Cam aims to give anglers the chance to learn from their experiences by supplying data from which they can learn more about what happened and why.
-Furthermore, their mobile platform allows anglers to leverage others' experiences to plan their next outing, and build a collaborative community through content.
+Furthermore, their mobile platform aims to allow anglers to leverage others' experiences to plan their next outing, and build a collaborative community through content.

 What the press is saying*

 “GoFish Cam is really more of a specialty camera.
 Fisherfolk will find it useful as far as improving their chance of catching something” - Digital Trends